-The Equity Shares are being offered on a rights basis to the existing Eligible Equity Shareholders in the ratio of 1:1 (1 Rights Equity Share for every 1 Equity Share) held as on [●], the Record Date.
+The Equity Shares are being offered on a rights basis to the existing Eligible Equity Shareholders in the ratio of 1:1 (1 Rights Equity Share for every 1 fully paid-up Equity Share) held as on Friday, January 20, 2023, the Record Date.
 Accordingly, no circumstance is likely to arise which would result in fractional entitlement.